lmnelson/lion-cub/README.md

 #Lion Cub
 Lion Cub is a lightweight and modular CSS library to get your next project up and running.
 It includes resets and basic styles for necessary and commonly used objects to build applications.
+The objects included in this CSS library are a result of patterns from client and internal projects at Brewhouse.
 These include: forms, type, lists, buttons, etc. Lion Cub leaves out bloated and commonly unused components.
 Lion Cub can be best described as a hybrid of [BassCSS](http://www.basscss.com/) and [Bootstrap](http://getbootstrap.com/).
 Lion Cub is also the predecessor to the React component library [Lion](https://github.com/BrewhouseTeam/lion).

 ##Getting Started